kubernetes-sigs/kube-scheduler-simulator/simulator/docs/simulator-server-config.md

 corsAllowedOriginList:
   - "http://localhost:3000"

-# This is for the beta feature "Existing cluster Importing".
+# This is for the beta feature "Importing cluster's resources".
 # This variable is used to find Kubeconfig required to access your
 # cluster for importing resources to scheduler simulator.
 kubeConfig: ""